jeffreykegler/hoonlint/misc/jogging.md

 The indentation of the body of a split queenside jog should be 1 stop *less* than the indentation of the jog's head.

+## Proper spacing of Joggings

+A jogging is considered to start at the start of jog head of its first jog.
+Every jogging ends in a TISTIS (`==`).
+The TISTIS should occur on its own line, or a part of a criss-cross TISTIS line.

+The TISTIS of a kingside jogging should be outdented one stop from the start of its jogging.
+The TISTIS of a queenside jogging should be outdented two stops from the start of its jogging.

+Successive TISTIS's may occur on the same line, as part of a **criss-cross TISTIS line**.
+If a TISTIS is in a criss-cross line, it does not have to be properly aligned, if some other TISTIS with the required alignment "stands in" for it.

+When this is consistently done, a diagram showing the containments of the jogging hoons, if it took alignment as its key to which TISTIS matched which rune, would show containments that appeared to "criss-cross".
+This is the source of the name.

 ## Proper spacing of 1-jogging hoons

 Every 1-jogging hoon is either kingside or queenside.